-Note If this package belongs to ConanCenter, you can find more information here.

-Graph of dependencies:

-libxml2 requires: zlib/1.2.11, libiconv/1.16

-Information published by libxml2 to consumers:
+''' Note.- If this package belongs to ConanCenter, you can find more information here.
+Graph of dependencies: • libxml2 requires: zlib/1.2.11, libiconv/1.16 Information published by libxml2 to consumers:

-Headers (see below)

 Libraries: xml2

-Systems libs: m
+· Systems libs: m

 Preprocessor definitions: LIBXML_STATIC

-Generators

 Read below how to use this package using different generators.
-In order to use these generators they have to be listed in the conanfile.py file or using the con install command. mmand line argumentgenerator/-g in the conan
+In order to use these generators they have to be listed in the conanfile.py file or using the command line argument --generator/-g in the conan

 Generator cmake

-Add these lines to your CMakeLists.txt :

-include(\${CMAKE_BINARY_DIR}/conanbuildinfo.cmake) conan_basic_setup(TARGETS)

-target_link_libraries(<library_name> CONAN_PKG::libxml2)</library_name>

-Generator cmake_find_package

-Generates the file FindLibXml2.cmake

 Add these lines to your CMakeLists.txt:

+include(${CMAKE_BINARY_DIR}/conanbuildinfo.cmake)

+conan_basic_setup(TARGETS)

+target_link_libraries(<library_name> CONAN_PKG::libxml2)

+Generator cmake find package

+Generates the file FindLihXml2 cmake

+Add these lines to your CMakeLists.txt:

 find_package(LibXml2)

-Use the global target target_link_libraries(<library_name> LibXml2::LibXml2)</library_name>
+Use the global target

+target_link_libraries(<library_name> LibXml2::LibXml2)

 Remember to adjust your build system settings to match the binaries you are linking with.
-You can use the CMake build helper and the cmake generator from a conanfile.py or the new toolchain paradigm.
+You can use the CMake build helper and the cmake generator from a conanfile, py or the new toolchain paradigm.

-Generator pkg_config

-This package provides one pkg-config file libxml-2.0.pc with all the information from the library .
-Use your pkg-config tool as usual to consume the informat tion provided by the Conan package.
+This package provides one pkg-config file libxml-2.0.pc with all the information from the library.
+Use your pkg-config tool as usual to consume the information provided by the Conan package.

+Handay files

+'''